Whenever you record a song that someone else wrote and distribute it on DVD or Digital

-Digital video, you need a Synchronization License.
-This pays a royalty to the
+video, you need a Synchronization License.
+This pays a royalty to the composer of

-composer of the song for the right to use their song on your new video
+the song for the right to use their song on your new video recording.

-playing a song that someone else wrote.
+a song that someone else wrote.
 This is known as a cover song.
-For
+For example, if you

-example, if you or your band record a video of yourselves playing the Beatles
+or your band record a video of yourselves playing the Beatles song, "Here Comes

-the original Beatles studio recording, featuring Paul McCartney, Ringo Starr,
+if you put the original Beatles studio recording, featuring Paul McCartney, Ringo

-and George Harrison on your DVD during the credits (assuming you are able to get
+Starr, and George Harrison on your DVD during the credits (assuming you are able

 to George Harrison for the right to use his song (composition).